-Nevertheless, PCT was only supported in IIS and IE. Only one version came out and has been disabled since the IE 5.
+Nevertheless, IIS and IE support PCT.
+Only one version came out and has been disabled since IE 5.
 Although, it’s still present in IIS and the Windows operating system libraries.

-Even though in Windows Server 2003 by default it’s disabled.
+Although, it disables in Windows Server 2003 by default.
 Not much attention was given to TLS and has since been superseded by SSL version 3 of Netscape and TLS.

-Netscape and Microsoft representatives negotiated a deal where both of them would back the Internet Engineering Task Force to take over the protocol & standardising it in an open process.
+Netscape and Microsoft representatives negotiated a deal where both of them would back the Internet Engineering Task Force to take over the protocol & standardizing it in an open process.

 As a result, they made some changes (evidently to justify the renaming, entry of IETF, et cetera) to the SSL version 3.0 protocol and called it the TLS 1.0.

-So the bottom line is that TLS is the predecessor of Secure Sockets Layer.
-Furthermore, if the deal never happened between those two, the TLS v 1.0 would have been called the SSL v3.1 and so forth.
+So the bottom line is that TLS is the predecessor of the Secure Sockets Layer.
+Furthermore, if the deal may not take place between the two, the TLS v 1.0 may refer to as the SSL v3.1 and so forth.

-Notably, the term SSL is still in use in regards to the security certificates as it’s a more commonly known term.
-But in reality, if you are buying any new SSL update, you are in actuality getting the up to date TLS certificates.
+Notably, the term SSL is still in use in regards to security certificates as it’s a more common term.
+But in reality, if you are buying any new SSL update, you are in actuality getting the up-to-date TLS certificates.

 The latest standard version that is out and rolling is TLSv1.2, while the upcoming TLS v1.3 is still in the draft stage.

-SSLv2 and SSLv3 have protocol weaknesses and are insecure, so they are generally by default disabled.
-It is hence, recommended to run the TLS 1.0, 1.1., or version 1.2 and are enabled by default on all major web browsers.
+SSLv2 and SSLv3 have protocol weaknesses and are insecure so they are generally by default disabled.
+It hence recommends running the TLS 1.0, 1.1., or version 1.2 and by default enabling all major web browsers.

 You May Also Like to Read: